 This is the section most comparison guides skip.
 It matters more than deflection rate.

-Across our 40+ deployments, hallucination falls into three categories.
+Hallucination falls into three categories.
 First is factual fabrication: the AI returns an answer that sounds plausible but is wrong, usually when the KB has gaps.
 Second is false confidence: the AI returns a correct answer but presents an uncertain policy as definitive fact.
-Third is silent failure: the AI tells the customer it will look into that and then closes the ticket without actually resolving it.

 Sierra handles this differently.
 The AOP (Agent Operating Procedure) architecture forces the AI to follow explicit decision trees for sensitive topics.
 The AI cannot go off-script in a way that would produce a wrong answer; it either follows the AOP or escalates.
 The tradeoff is that building AOPs takes engineering time upfront.

 Fin’s approach is simpler: if confidence drops below a threshold, it offers to connect with a human agent.
 The threshold is configurable.
-In our tests, Fin’s fallback UX is the smoothest of any tool here; the customer experience on escalation feels natural rather than abrupt.
-The risk is that the confidence threshold can be misconfigured to be too aggressive or too lax.
+Fin’s fallback UX is among the smoothest of any tool here; the customer experience on escalation feels natural rather than abrupt, a point G2 reviewers raise consistently.

 eesel AI’s approach is the most lightweight: if the AI cannot find a relevant KB answer above its confidence threshold, it creates an agent-escalation ticket with a soft acknowledgment.
 Simple, honest, and appropriate for SMB use cases.
 Not the right architecture for orgs that need explainability on every AI decision.